knaackbuilt/knaackbuilt/README.md

 - Bring back Netscape Navigator.
 But seriously everything being built on chromium isn't a great idea.
 - I want a text-only or reader-only version of the web please and thank you.

-All opinions here are my own, but please leave twitter/X and don't support people who profit from hateful things.